CodeLouisville/CSharpClassProject/Week-7.md

 	B. Add the view model for FoodPreferences.

 		1. Right-click the Models folder, select Add, and click Class.
 Name the class FoodPreferenceViewModel.
 Replace all of the code in the FoodPreferenceViewModel.cs file with the code below.
-Note that I am making the Rating property nullable.
-We will use this null value later to determine whether a rating has been made.
-This is necessary, since zero will be considered a valid rating.
-Also, note that I am not including a Person property.
+Note that I am not including a Person property.
 Typically, we will be interacting with FoodPreferences through the people that they belong to, making the food preference a child of a person.

 			namespace Lunch.Models
 			{
 				public class FoodPreferenceViewModel
 				{
 					public CuisineViewModel Cuisine { get; set; }
-					public int?
-Rating { get; set; }
+					public int Rating { get; set; }
 				}
 			}